 Think Like a Marketer: Engaging Employees in Learning and Development

-You know the feeling when you click Send on an email and can almost hear the groans and sighs of the recipients?
+Do you know the feeling when you click Send on an email and can almost hear the groans and sighs of the recipients?
 If you’re an HR or Learning and Development (L&D) professional and live in fear of this reaction when you inform employees of a new training course (especially a mandatory one), you’re not alone.

 According to LinkedIn’s 2020 Workplace Learning Report, 36% of talent developers said their biggest challenge was increasing employee engagement in learning.